pytorch/serve/kubernetes/README.md

 This would also create a pod named `pod/model-store-pod` with PersistentVolume mounted so that we can copy the MAR / config files in the same folder structure described above.

 First create a TS config file that would be used for the deployment.
-Copy the following contents in to a file called config.yaml in to the directory
+Copy the following contents in to a file called `config.properties` in to the directory

     inference_address=http://0.0.0.0:8080
     management_address=http://0.0.0.0:8081